RascalTwo/PythonHangman/docs/README.md

 > If you do encounter any errors executing `poetry install`, simply
 > delete the `poetry.lock` file and try again.

+## Optimizations

+While there aren't too many optimizations to be made to the existing code, there can always be new interfaces added.

+## Lessons Learned

+It was a great practice in writing a single core game and extending it to various interfaces, learning about not only the differences between the interfaces, but additionally coverage tests and different ways to manage Python dependencies.

 ## Usage